ljhofer/05-third-party-apis-work-day-scheduler/README.md

 ## Objective

-Created a work day scheduler that shows the current date, shows existing events, allows user to save ner events on the hour, and color codes hours by past, present, and future.
+Created a work day scheduler that displays the current date, shows existing events, allows user to save new events on the hour, and color codes hours by past, present, and future.

 ## Screen Shot